overturetool/overturetool.github.io/_netmeetings/Net-Meeting-97.md

 Both RMs have entered the dicsussion phase and are open to input from the public.
 The LB generally seems supportive of the two RMs.

-See https://github.com/overturetool/language/issues/35 and https://github.com/overturetool/language/issues/36 for more information about the RMs.
+See [RM 35](https://github.com/overturetool/language/issues/35) and [RM 36](https://github.com/overturetool/language/issues/36) for more information about the RMs.

 ## Status of VDMTools Development